technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 ## Themenconfig

 The `Themenconfig` entry defines the contents and their order in the topic selection.
-Depending on your `treeType` configuration, the [Fachdaten](#markdown-header-themenconfigfachdaten) section may also contain folder structures.
+Depending on your `tree.type` configuration, the [Fachdaten](#markdown-header-themenconfigfachdaten) section may also contain folder structures.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|